finos/waltz/docs/features/feature-list.md

 Waltz ships with **no** _out of the box_ integrations.
 Integration is typically done via periodic batch jobs which load data into the Waltz database.

-Users have integrated with systems such as Collibra, Solidatus, Service Now, Apptio, Sparx Enterprise Architect and more.
+Users have integrated with systems such as [Collibra](https://www.collibra.com/us/en), [Solidatus](https://www.solidatus.com/), [Service Now](https://www.servicenow.com/uk/), [Apptio](https://www.apptio.com/), [Sparx Enterprise Architect](https://sparxsystems.com/products/ea/) and more.
 We are hoping to offer standardised integrations in the future, with Collibra (Cloud) being the likely first offering.

+Specific examples are:
+- using Collibra for providing the Data classes and authority statements.
+- using Sparx for the process taxonomy
+- using Service now for CMDB information

 ### Software Development Lifecycle (SDLC)

 _Integration with service now to provide controls around dq and enforce regular attestations_

 ---------